nmstreethran/nmstreethran.github.io/_posts/2019-05-25-short-term-forecasting.md

 - open source
 - reading
 - python
+categories:
+- energy
+- python
 ---

 Available in [ENSYSTRA/short-term-forecasting](https://github.com/ENSYSTRA/short-term-forecasting) under open-source licenses.
-Any comments or suggestions are always welcome. :)
+Any comments or suggestions are always welcome. 😄

 A list of references used is also [available in Zotero](https://www.zotero.org/groups/2327899/nmstreethrans_library/items/collectionKey/PENSMSMB).